parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ## Physical network considerations

 At a minimum, a production PVC cluster should use at least two 1Gbps Ethernet interfaces, connected in an LACP or active-backup bond on one or more switches.
-On top of this bond, the various cluster networks are be configured as 802.3q vLANs.
-PVC is be able to support configurations without 802.1q vLAN support using multiple physical interfaces and no bridged client networks, but this is strongly discouraged; the switches chosen for the cluster should include these requirements as a minimum.
+On top of this bond, the various cluster networks are configured as 802.3q vLANs.
+PVC is be able to support configurations without 802.1q vLAN support using multiple physical interfaces and no bridged client networks, but this is strongly discouraged due to the added complexity this introduces; the switches chosen for the cluster should include these requirements as a minimum.

 More advanced physical network layouts are also possible.
 For instance, one could have two isolated networks.
 On the first network, each node has two 10Gbps Ethernet interfaces, which are combined in a bond across two redundant switch fabrics and that handle the upstream and cluster networks.
 On the second network, each node has an additional two 10Gbps, which are also combined in a bond across the redundant switch fabrics and handle the storage network.
 This configuration could support up to 10Gbps of aggregate client traffic while also supporting 10Gbps of aggregate storage traffic.
 Even more complex network configurations are possible if the cluster requires such performance.
 See the [Example Configurations](#example-configurations) section for some examples.

+Only Ethernet networks are supported by PVC.
+More exotic interconnects such as Infiniband are not supported by default, and must be manually set up with Ethernet (e.g. EoIB) layers on top to be usable with PVC.

+PVC manages the IP addressing of all nodes itself and creates the required addresses during node daemon startup; thus, the on-boot network configuration of each interface should be set to "manual" with no IP addresses configured.

 ## Network Layout: Considering the required networks